pantheon-systems/documentation/source/content/guides/php/08-deprecated-constructor-notices.md

 This section provides information on how to debug intermittent PHP 7 notices.

-PHP notices are usually handled automatically by the Pantheon platform as described on the page [PHP Errors and Exceptions](/guides/php/php-errors).
+PHP notices are usually handled automatically by the Pantheon platform as described in [PHP Errors and Exceptions](/guides/php/php-errors).
 However, a PHP notice might occasionally be emitted directly into the web page content.

 An example notice might look like this: